Artist: Charles Ray (American, born Chicago, Illinois, 1953)

 Medium: Gelatin silver print

 Frame: 76.2 × 109.2 cm (30 × 43 in.)

 Credit Line: Purchase, Robert Shapazian Gift, Samuel J. Wagstaff Jr. Bequest, The Horace W. Goldsmith Foundation Gift through Joyce and Robert Menschel, and Harriette and Noel Levine Gift, 1995

-Trained as a sculptor in the early 1970s when Minimalism held sway, Ray became skilled in fine-tuning the abstract qualities of sculpture.
+Trained as a sculptor in the early 1970s when Minimal art held sway, Ray became skilled in fine-tuning the abstract qualities of sculpture.
 He wielded scale and proportion with precise aplomb but found he could not stomach the cool, inhuman aspect of Minimalism.
-For Ray, the artist's first concern when working in three dimensions is the human body—as reference, implicit subject, or field of experience.
+Ray instinctively knew that the artist's first concern when working in three dimensions is the human body—as reference, implicit subject, or field of experience.